By Ryan Rice

 Today could be the day you sit down and revaluate boundaries and how your kids spend their time.
 It could also be the day you take back your family and home from the grip of technology and enjoy each other once again.

-RYAN RICE, SR. (@ryanricesr) is the husband of Seané, father of Ryan, Jr., Brayden, Reagen, & Bailey, and has been in ministry since 2007.
-He is currently the lead pastor of Connect Church of Algiers in New Orleans, Lousiana, which they planted in 2014.
+Ryan is husband to Seané, father of Ryan, Jr., Brayden, Reagen, and Bailey, and has been in ministry since 2007.
+He’s the lead pastor of Connect Church of Algiers in New Orleans, Louisiana, which they planted in 2014.